Flowers Foods: With The Suit Settled, Will The Dough Keep Rising?

 Flowers Foods is a solid dividend growth stock that has produced excellent long-term operating growth.
 As a result, the market has historically been willing to value the company at a relatively high P/E multiple.
 However, earnings growth has been slow of late, which has instigated caution on the part of many investors.

 Nevertheless, this is not the first time that growth has slowed, and the company has a management team that is known for its adaptability.
-But perhaps most relevant to the dividend growth investor, is the fact that Flowers Foods has continued to provide strong dividend growth over the past few years in spite of a slowdown of earnings growth.
+But perhaps most relevant to the dividend growth investor is the fact that Flowers Foods has continued to provide strong dividend growth over the past few years in spite of a slowdown of earnings growth.

 As previously discussed, management has a plan in place for increasing efficiencies and driving growth.
-Additionally, the company is aware of changing consumer behavior relating to healthier bread options such as organic multi grain offerings.
-Last year's addition of Dave's Killer breads provides evidence of management's recognition of the need to provide healthier bread options.
+Additionally, the company is aware of changing consumer behavior relating to healthier bread options such as organic multi-grain offerings.
+Last year's addition of Dave's Killer Bread provides evidence of management's recognition of the need to provide healthier bread options.

 The bottom line is that current valuation appears sound, and the current dividend is well covered and provides an above-average current yield.
 Consequently, I see Flowers Foods as solid and attractive based on its above-average dividend yield.
 Moreover, if management is successful in reinvigorating growth, then the company might also represent an attractive total return investment as well.
 As always, I suggest you conduct your own comprehensive research and due diligence.
 However, I do believe that Flowers Foods is currently worthy of making that effort.